 In Thailand, we find explicit offerings of (male) prostate treatments named Prostate Massage, G-Spot Prostate Massage, Lingam-Prostate Massage, or Jabkasai-Prostate Massage.
-Sometimes the sessions have a strictly therapeutic aim, but more often it’s offered as an erotic sensual pleasure massage, and now and again it’s a combination of both therapy and pleasure.
+Sometimes the sessions have a strictly therapeutic aim but more often than not the treatments are offered as erotic sensual pleasure massages, and now and again it’s a combination of both therapy and pleasure.

-Nonetheless, all therapeutic genital massages (including those not explicitly mentioning the prostate), and to some extent also the abdominal massage treatments, work on the prostate also.
-Think in this case of modalities such as Karsai Nei Tsang, Chi Nei Tsang, and Jabkasai, but also Thai Womblifting techniques applied for men.
+Yet usually, most therapeutic genital massages, and to some extent also the abdominal massage treatments, work on the prostate also.
+Think in this case of modalities such as Karsai Nei Tsang, Chi Nei Tsang, and Jabkasai, but also Thai Womblifting techniques and Heated Salt-Filled Clay Pot massages applied for men.

 What is the Prostate?

 The prostate is a relatively small gland of the male reproductive system found in most mammals, although it differs substantially among species as for anatomical, physiological and chemical composition.
 In human beings, it’s generally about the size of a walnut and it can be located below the bladder, in front of the rectum, partly around the tube (called urethra) in the penis that leads pee outside.

 The most important function of the prostate is to discharge a milky or white fluid, that contains about 30% of the volume of semen including spermatozoa and seminal vesicle fluid.
 Fluids are expelled in the first part of ejaculation, together with most of the spermatozoa.
 The prostate also contains some muscles that help evacuate semen during ejaculation.